Wealth Club – Compelling investments for experienced investors

 If you request a withdrawal, Downing will first try to sell your shares at the current share price to a third party, wherever possible.
 Note, a capital gain or loss could arise potentially creating a tax liability.

 Any withdrawals from your portfolio will not benefit from IHT relief, unless another IHT exemption is used.
+There are no charges or penalties for a partial or a full withdrawal: if requesting a partial withdrawal you must leave at least £15,000 invested.

 Please note: should there be high demand for withdrawals, the service may struggle to satisfy requests in a timely manner or without significant loss to capital.
 This may be a particular risk in the event of changes to inheritance tax relief rules.